jmaddr/SonosCE/README.md

 ## Additional Information
 ##### XAPI
-Documentation for the XAPI can be found in the [Command References overview](https://www.cisco.com/c/en/us/support/collaboration-endpoints/telepresence-quick-set-series/products-command-reference-list.html).
+Documentation for the Cisco XAPI can be found in the [Command References overview](https://www.cisco.com/c/en/us/support/collaboration-endpoints/telepresence-quick-set-series/products-command-reference-list.html).

+##### IFTTT
+Documentation for the IFFTT webhook service can be found at this [IFFF service page](https://ifttt.com/services/maker_webhooks).

+##### Sonos
+Dcoumentation for Sonos hardware and the Sonos service can be found at the main [Sonos main page](http://www.cisco.com).

 ## How to provision
-Per codec:
-  Web:
+### Setup IFTTT webhooks service
+  - Navigate to the IFTTT [web page](http://www.ifttt.com].
+  - Create webhooks for the following actions.
+  	- Pause
+	- Resume
+  - Create webhooks for the volume settings.
+If you wish only a single volume not controlled by the codec, you can skip this step.
+	- volumeSet10
+	- volumeSet25
+	- volumeSet50
+	- volumeSet75
+  - Create webhooks for the following "stations" you intend to play.
+Create as many or as few as you like.
+If you only have one station you intend to use, you can skip this step.
+	- News
+	- Country
+	- ClassicRock
+	- AlternativeRock
+	- Top40
+	- ESPN

+### Download the files to the codec
   - Log on to codec web interface with Admin Credentials
   - Navigate to 'Maintenance' - 'Backup and Restore'
   - Select 'Restore backup'
   - Select the ZIP file in this repo (Package for provisioning)
   - Press 'Upload file'

-    - Voilla, check your touch panel and you should now see goodness.
+ ### Personalize the macro and in-room console
+ In these next steps, you will be modifying the macros with your personal identifying information
+ #### In room-console
+  - Log on to codec web interface with Admin Credentials
+  - Navigate to 'Integration - In-Room Control'
+  -
+  -
+ #### SonosCE macro
+  - Log on to codec web interface with Admin Credentials
+  - Navigate to 'Integration - Macro Editor'
+  -

   Scripting using API:
     - xCommand Provisioning Service Fetch Mode:Add URL: 'https://<YourPath>/nameofroomdeviceprovisioningfile.zip'